tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 ```

 It works!
 You could stop here.
 But you might want input over multiple lines,
-and what we have now just operates over lines.
+and what we have now just operates over single lines.

 ## Adding continuations